Published: May 4, 2020 | Updated: July 28, 2020 | Posted by: Venus Zoleta | Personal Loan

 Lenders need assurance that their borrowers will repay what they owe, which is why they ask for several income documents.
 Even if you are not employed by a company and have no payslips as proof of income, you can try submitting other documents to prove your capacity to pay.

 Take a look at all your sources of income and see if you can get documents as proof.
 Here are the documents that some lenders accept:

 Contact the bank where you have a long banking relationship with (at least one year) to check if you can get a personal loan for freelancers.
 The bank may consider lending you money if you’ve been receiving payments from your freelance gigs into your bank account and maintaining a large amount of deposit for a long time.

 Need to borrow cash immediately but don’t have any financial documents?
 The easiest way to get a personal loan for freelancers in the Philippines is to borrow from informal lenders.
 These companies offer salary loans, payday loans, online cash loans, instant loans, and quick cash loans.

 However, be sure to deal only with legitimate lending companies.
 They should be registered with the Securities and Exchange Commission, like Tala Philippines and Loan Ranger.
-These lenders allow freelancers and other Filipinos who don’t qualify for bank loans to apply online for their respective personal loans.
+These private lenders for personal loans allow freelancers in the Philippines who don’t qualify for bank loans to apply online for their respective personal loans.
 Unlike formal lenders, private lenders only require borrowers to submit valid IDs and meet the minimum age requirement (18 years old).

 While getting a loan for freelancers in the Philippines is challenging, it doesn’t mean its impossible.
 If you’re just starting out as a freelancer, you’re better off waiting for a few more years—at least a year or two—before applying for a personal loan.
 This enables you to do the steps discussed above to increase your chance of loan approval.